davidenzler/lilac_ventures_website/README.md

 Required/Recommended resources:
 -VS code
 -Node.js
 Setup instructions/deployment steps:
--Install VS code and Node.js
+1. Install VS code and Node.js
--Once the project is pulled from Github, run npm init at the project’s root folder.
+2. Once the project is pulled from Github, run npm init at the project’s root folder.
--Run ```npm start``` at the root to start the project.
+3. Run ```npm start``` at the root to start the React server
--Run ```node ./api/server.ts``` to start the ExpressJS server
+4. Run ```node ./api/server.ts``` to start the ExpressJS server
+5. The website can is hosted on localhost//3000/ by default

 ## Testing Instructions
 ### Test Suite (Testing frameworks or tools used)